Updated 16 October 2020

 Models of Climate Change Impact Match Observation.

 Yes, climate change is exceedingly complicated.
 All the models show some of the complexity – some areas will get wetter, some drier.
 Some hotter, and yes, a sparse few places will even get colder.
 Hurricanes, droughts, and other extreme events will be more common over long periods of time.
-Much of the western USA is projected to get hotter and drier with longer fire seasons, so that certainly means more explosive fires.
+Much of the western USA is projected to get hotter and drier (and already is!) with longer fire seasons, so that certainly means more explosive fires.

 Climate Is Not Linear.